LFBernardo/complete-guide-to-elasticsearch/Joining Queries/adding-documents.md

 }
 ```

-## How to add based on the video as it differs from what was in the repository
+## How to add index based on the video as it differs from what was in the repository
 ```
 PUT /department
 {